chaotic1988/docs/xtrade5/developer_guide.md

 XTrade5 Clients and Hubs exchanges information through multiple Redis streams which carry different types of information like order requests and order responses.
 See Chapter 2 for details.

 ### 1.2 Security ID
 Internally, XTrade5 uses intergers to identify securities for both market data feed and trading, instead of tickers like 000001.
 Tickers are mapped to a contiguous integer space starting from 0.
-To establish the mapping from tickers to internal ``sid``'s, securities are ordered by listed date, and are assigned a unique integer ``sid`` according the their relative positions.
+To establish the mapping from tickers to internal ``sid``'s, securities are ordered by listing date, and then assigned a unique integer ``sid`` according the their relative positions.
 For example, 000005 is the first security listed in A-Share market, its ``sid`` is thus 0.

-The advantages of using integer ``sid`` are:
+The advantages of using integer security ID's are:
 1. Different market data providers and brokers may use different tickers for the same security.
 For example, some may add suffixes like .SH and .SZ to differentiate securities traded at different exchanges, while others don't.
 Using a unified integer security ID scheme can simplify programming.
 2. Because `sid`'s are in a contiguous integer range from 0, data structures like fix-sized arrays, instead of hash tables, can be employed to maintain sid-wise information, which  enables optimizations for performance.